The delightful Echeveria Black Prince is a slow, low growing, darkly-colored succulent plant featuring tight rosettes of fleshy leaves.

 How Do You Propagate Echeveria Black Prince?

-Propagating the Echeveria Black Prince from clippings isn’t difficult.
-Cut a stem clipping from close to the root of the plant.
+Propagating the Echeveria Black Prince from stem or leaf cuttings isn’t difficult.
+Take stem cuttings from close to the root of the plant.
+Offsets can also be removed from the mother plant.

 Allow the leaf cutting to dry for several days and then place it in its own pot.
 When the leaf sprouts roots, place your new echeveria in its permanent home.